Spicy Cabbage and Corn Slaw

 Ingredients

-- Cabbage: To keep things easy, I use shredded coleslaw mix or bagged green cabbage.
+- Cabbage: To keep things easy, I like to use shredded coleslaw mix or bagged shredded green cabbage.
 It's super affordable and saves tons of time.
-However, you can use fresh green cabbage and shred or chop it yourself.
-Purple cabbage also works, but I prefer the milder taste of green cabbage for this corn slaw.
+However, you can definitely use fresh green cabbage and shred or chop it yourself.
+Purple cabbage works as well, but I prefer the milder taste of green cabbage for this corn slaw.

 - Lime juice: Adds a zingy, fresh flavor.
 I recommend fresh lime juice for the best flavor.

 - Low-fat mayonnaise: Adds creaminess and binds everything together.
-You can use regular mayonnaise instead of low-fat if you like or use Greek yogurt, but it will be tangier.
+You can use regular mayonnaise instead of low-fat if you like.

 Can I use canned corn?